Guv Bose calls emergency meeting of VCs on Friday over JU impasse | Education

 West Bengal Governor CV Ananda Bose convened an emergency meeting of vice-chancellors at the Raj Bhavan on Friday to discuss the Jadavpur University impasse, a senior official said.

-Bose took the decision after receiving a report from the acting VC of Jadavpur University regarding violent student politics on the campus, he added.
+Bose took the decision after receiving multiple reports about the violence from the acting JU VC, syndicate members, teachers and students, he added.

 As the chancellor of all state-aided universities, Bose also formed an inquiry committee to probe JU violence.

-''The Governor had sought an immediate report from the JU VC.
+''The Governor had sought a report from the interim VC, syndicate members, teachers and students of the varsity.
 After getting it, the chancellor called an emergency meeting of all vice-chancellors tomorrow,'' the official told PTI.

 Protests erupted following campus violence on March 1, when two students were injured after a car in education minister Bratya Basu's convoy allegedly grazed past them amidst the chaos.